Package 'RSDC'

 • Correlation paths:

-• "const" — empirical correlation of residuals, repeated across time.
+• "const" — constant correlation from final_params$correlations[1,], repeated across time.

 • Covariance build: Reconstruct RtR_t from the pairwise vector (columns ordered by combn(K, 2)), set Dt=diag(σt,1,,σt,K)D_t = \mathrm{diag}(\sigma_{t,1},\dots,\sigma_{t,K}), and Σt=DtRtDt\Sigma_t = D_t R_t D_t.